Breda Ba.88 Lince

 The Breda Ba.88 Lince ("Lynx") was a ground-attack aircraft used by the Italian Regia Aeronautica during World War II.
 Its streamlined design and retractable undercarriage were advanced for the time, and after its debut in 1937 the aircraft established several world speed records.
-However, when military equipment was installed on production examples, problems of instability developed and the aeroplane's general performance deteriorated.
+When military equipment was installed on production examples, problems of instability developed and the aeroplane's general performance deteriorated.
 Eventually its operational career was cut short, and the remaining Ba.88 airframes were used as fixed installations on airfields to mislead enemy reconnaissance.
-It represented, perhaps, the most remarkable failure of any operational aircraft to see service in World War II.
+It represented one of the most remarkable failures of operational aircraft to see service in World War II.

 Design and development

 The Breda Ba.88 was designed to fulfill a 1936 requirement by the Regia Aeronautica for a heavy fighter bomber capable of a maximum speed of 530 km/h—faster than any other aircraft existing or being planned at the time)—armament of 20 mm cannons and range of 2,000 km.
 It first flew in October 1936.
 The project was derived from the aborted Ba.75 also designed by Giuseppe Panzeri and Antonio Parano.